-NAO prioritizes an ethical, accountable, and fair nonprofit sector.
-NAO strives to enhance the ability of Oregon’s charitable nonprofits to serve their missions, the people of Oregon, and our communities.
-We advocate with policy makers for the role of these nonprofits as drivers of thriving communities and the shared prosperity for our state.
+Using our Public Policy Principles NAO promotes an ethical, accountable, and fair nonprofit sector.
+NAO enhances the ability of Oregon’s nonprofits to serve their missions, the people of Oregon, and our communities.
 We support the ability of nonprofits to engage in advocacy and lobbying to the fullest extent allowed by law.
-We recognize the importance of the “Third Sector’s” independence and the unique perspectives our sector brings to policy discussions.

 NAO is prioritizing the following state and federal legislative and policy issues for 2019:

 - Expanded Equitable Access for Oregonians through the EITC.